DimitriosChronis/construction-risk-suite/paper3-es-hedging/README.md

 ## Key Finding

-This paper reveals that **tail risk is regime-conditional, phase-heterogeneous, and structurally unhedgeable**:
+This paper reveals that **tail risk is regime-conditional, phase-heterogeneous, and structurally unhedgeable** — and provides an automated Decision Support System (DSS) that translates these findings into operational procurement triggers.

 | Finding | Result |
 |---------|--------|